Details Panel Customization in Unreal Engine

 bool bBlockRuleFilter = false;

-// if bByGlobalFilters is true,all rules use the filter assets
+// if bByGlobalFilters is true,all rule using the filter assets

 UPROPERTY(EditAnywhere,BlueprintReadWrite,DisplayName="Global Scan Configuration",Category="Global",meta=(EditCondition="bByGlobalScanFilters"))